-You may receive an OL or OLSU error (or no error code at all) when you set up an account for online services or attempt to download transactions.
+You may receive an OL or OLSU error (or no error code at all) when setting up an account for online services or when attempting to download or view transactions.

-This article guides you through basic troubleshooting steps that will help you isolate the cause of the problem and possibly resolve it.
+This article will guide you through basic troubleshooting steps to help isolate the cause of the problem and possibly resolve it.

-Intuit recommends a series of 5 troubleshooting processes to investigate and resolve Online Banking issues.
-The first process may solve your problem, or you may need to try all 5.
-For the best results, perform the processes in the order shown.
+Intuit recommends more than one solution for this problem.
+The first solution may solve your problem, or you may need to try all of them to resolve the issue.
+For best results, perform the solutions in the order shown.

 If you do NOT receive an error message: This indicates that you have overcome a slight glitch in the Internet connection with your bank.
 Your transactions have downloaded and you can stop the troubleshooting process.

-If you receive the same error message: This indicates that the problem is not caused by a glitch in your Internet connection.
-Please continue to Process 2.
+If you receive the same error message: This indicates that the problem cannot be bypassed or corrected using this method.
+Please continue to Step 2.

 If you receive the same error message: This typically indicates that there is a problem at your bank.
 Please contact your bank to verify your account information, check for server outages and report the problem.

-If the bank is unable to identify any server, account or connection issues, proceed to Process 5 to collect the log files for review.
-Intuit will report problems directly to your financial institution for resolution.
+Please request a senior Online Banking agent familiar with QuickBooks.
+If the bank is unable to identify any server, account or connection issues, proceed to Step 5 to collect the required information and log files for review.
+Intuit will report problem directly to your financial institution for resolution.

 If you do NOT receive an error message: This indicates that the problem is not with your bank.
-Please continue to Process 3.
+Please continue to Step 3.

 Important: before you perform the following steps, you must clear any pending transactions.
 This includes matching any previously downloaded transactions that have not been matched.
 See Merge online bank or credit card accounts with the exact same bank name for more information.